-One company that is creating exciting products in this new sector is Fitbit.
-In the last ten days I’ve been using two of their gadgets, and surprisingly I have found myself becoming more active and trying to lead a healthier lifestyle.
+One company that is creating exciting products in this sector is Fitbit.
+I’ve been using two of their gadgets, and surprisingly I have found myself becoming more active and trying to lead a healthier lifestyle.

 The Fitbit Flex wristband fits neatly and comfortably around your wrist, it is waterproof and monitors your activity 24/7.
 Technology can be intimidating, but this was so easy to set up.
-Simply download the free Fitbit app onto your smartphone (Apple or Android), register your name, and enter your weight, height, sex, and age.
+Simply download the free Fitbit app onto your smartphone (Apple or Android) via your mobile data or wireless internet solution, register your name, and enter your weight, height, sex, and age.
 Within seconds your device is syncing your data to your app on your smartphone.
 You set your goal weight and the app will encourage you to reach that over time by setting daily goals for you.

-To give you an example of the encouragement: this week instead of using my work lift to travel from the basement up to the second floor, I’ve been using the stairs.
+To give you an example of the encouragement: one time, instead of using my work lift to travel from the basement up to the second floor, I used the stairs.
 I now have got into the habit of using the stairs because I get more exercise.

 One of my favourite features is the sleep monitoring.
 Simply press a button when you’re in bed and let it know once you’ve woken up.
 It will then analyse your sleeping pattern, telling you how much quality sleep you’ve had as well as restless and interrupted sleep like getting up to go to the bathroom in the middle of the night.
 It even has a vibrate function so that you can set your alarm to wake you up with gentle vibration, instead of a ringtone from your phone that will likely wake up your partner as well.

-The Fitbit integrates the data you use from a host of other apps into your profile.
+Fitbit integrates the data you use from a host of other apps into your profile.
 For example, you can log your runs with Endomondo, or your food via an app called Foodzy.
 Fitbit takes all that data and integrates it into your profile.
-You can even register your device on Discovery and get 150 Vitality points every day for reaching your 10 000 step target!
+You can even register your device on Discovery and get 100 Vitality points every day for reaching your 10,000 step target!

-I’ve been combining my activities with the Aria Wi-Fi Smart Scale.
+I’ve been combining my activities with the Aria 2 Smart Scale, which works with your wireless internet.
 It looks like a regular scale, but it does so much more.
 It has clever built in technology so that when you stand barefoot on the scale, it sends a special pulse from your one foot through your body to the other foot and it then gives you valuable information about your health.
 It tells you what you weigh, plus it gives you your body fat percentage and BMI.
 It then sends the information to the Fitbit app wirelessly via your home Wi-Fi network and measures this against your activity, displaying the information neatly on the app.

-There are a range of different Fitbit devices that start from R899 up to R1 299 for the Flex.
-The Aria Wi-Fi smart scale retails for R1 999.
+There are a range of different Fitbit devices that start from R799 all the way up to around R6000 for the smartwatch.
+The Aria 2 Wi-Fi smart scale retails for just over R2000 nowadays.